-Cerberus was the hound of Hades’, the god of the Underworld.
-He was guarding the entrance to the underworld to prevent the dead from exiting.
-Cerberus was usually depicted as huge and monstrous dog with three heads and snakes on its tail and mane.
+Cerberus was the dog of Hades, the god of the underworld.
+He guarded the entrance to the underworld to prevent the dead from leaving.
+Cerberus was usually depicted as a huge and monstrous dog with three heads and snakes on his tail and mane.
 One version says that the three heads represent the past, the present, and the future, while a second says that they represent birth, youth, and old age.

 According to the Greek poet Aeschylus, Cerberus was born out of the Giants Typhoon and Echidna.
-Cerberus used to be a frightful opponent of Greek hero Heracles, because, on his labours, Heracles had killed Cerberus' three siblings, the Lion of Nemea, The Lernaean Hydra and the dog Orthus.
+Cerberus was once a formidable adversary of the Greek hero Heracles, because Heracles had killed Cerberus' three siblings, the Lion of Nemea, the Lernaean Hydra and the dog Orthus on his labours.